 This article is part of our ongoing Picard Explained series, featuring the insights of our resident Starfleet officer Brad Gullickson.
+This entry recaps the Star Trek: Picard “Maps and Legends” episode.

 Last week, during the premiere episode of Star Trek: Picard, we met a nearly unrecognizable Starfleet.
 As a result of the Romulan supernova (first referenced in J.J.
 Abrams’ 2009 Star Trek) and the Synth rebellion on Mars, the uniformed space force controlled by the Federation of Planets has radically retreated from the far reaches of the final frontier.
 Starfleet concerns itself with Starfleet and those outside its jurisdiction are looked upon with a skeptical, fearful eye.